amarula/dyndesign/README.rst

     Singleton.destroy()
     new_singleton_instance = Singleton(...)

-Import classes dynamically using their path in dot-notation.
+Import classes dynamically using the path:

 .. code:: python